 - 1) Can public institutions report using FASB? - 2) What happens if I respond incorrectly to the reporting standards screening question? - 3) I see the term CV on several lines of the finance survey.
-What is this referring to? - 4) Where did component units go? - 6) We do not capitalize our library.
-Do I report it on Part A page 2? - 7) If my institution is a GASB-reporter, where should my institution report the gain or loss on the sale of a plant asset? - 8) What are discounts and allowances (Part E)?
-(We don't discount our tuition.) - 9) What are operating versus nonoperating revenues? - 10) We reported federal appropriations in operating revenues rather than non-operating revenues in our financial statements.
-How should I report them on IPEDS? - 11) My institution received funds from the American Recovery and Reinvestment Act (ARRA).
-Where should they be reported? - 12) Are VA education benefits under the Post-9/11 or Montgomery GI Bill included as federal grants in IPEDS? - 13) What are some examples of independent operations? - 14) I have an edit that says that Other revenue (or expense) can't be negative.
+What is this referring to? - 4) Where did component units go? - 5) We do not capitalize our library.
+Do I report it on Part A page 2? - 6) If my institution is a GASB-reporter, where should my institution report the gain or loss on the sale or disposal of a plant asset? - 7) What are discounts and allowances (Part E-1)?
+(We don't discount our tuition.)

+- 8) What are operating versus nonoperating revenues? - 9) We reported federal appropriations in operating revenues rather than non-operating revenues in our financial statements.
+How should I report them on IPEDS? - 10) My institution received funds from the American Recovery and Reinvestment Act (ARRA).
+Where should they be reported? - 11) Are VA education benefits under the Post-9/11 or Montgomery GI Bill included as federal grants in IPEDS? - 12) What are some examples of independent operations? - 13) I have an edit that says that Other revenue (or expense) can't be negative.
 I didn't enter it.
-What do I do? - 15) How should my institution report the allocation of depreciation, operation and maintenance of plant (O&M), and interest expenses to the other functional expense categories in Part C? - Operation and maintenance (O&M) of plant used to appear as both a functional and natural expense category in Part C (expenses and other deductions).
+What do I do?

+Operation and maintenance (O&M) of plant used to appear as both a functional and natural expense category in Part C (expenses and other deductions).

 Beginning with the 2016-17 collection, it only appears as a natural expense category.
-How do I report the O&M that was allocated as a function (e.g., salaries and wages on O&M, benefits on O&M, depreciation on O&M, interest on O&M)? - 17) My institution offered an early retirement program last year to faculty and staff as a long-term plan to reduce costs.
+How do I report the O&M that was allocated as a function (e.g., salaries and wages on O&M, benefits on O&M, depreciation on O&M, interest on O&M)?

+My institution offered an early retirement program last year to faculty and staff as a long-term plan to reduce costs.
 An expense of \$5 million dollars was incurred.
+How should this be reported in IPEDS finance reporting?

+- 16) What are the impacts of GASB Statement 68 on IPEDS finance reporting?
+Are all institutions affected? - 17) Should the figures reported in Part M-1 reflect adjustments made after the measurement period (according to GASB Statement 71)?

+How are institutions in a partial parent/child relationships to report in Part M-1: Pension and Part M-2: Postemployment Benefits Other than Pension (OPEB) information?

-How should this be reported in IPEDS finance reporting? - 18) What are the impacts of GASB Statement 68 on IPEDS finance reporting?
-Are all institutions affected? - 19) Should the figures reported in Part M reflect adjustments made after the measurement period (according to GASB Statement 71)? - 20) Parts JKL: Why can't institutions report negative numbers in the census data sections? - 21) Part J: Where should ARRA grants be counted? - 22) Part J: Should endowment funds held by component units be reported here? - 23) How are institutions in a partial parent/child relationships to report in Part M: Pension?
+- 19) What are the impacts of GASB Statement 75 on IPEDS finance reporting?
+Are all institutions affected? - 20) Parts JKL: Why can't institutions report negative numbers in the census data sections? - 21) Part J: Where should ARRA grants be counted? - 22) Part J: Should endowment funds held by component units be reported here? - 23) How is Pension and OPEB information reported in Part M-1 and Part M-2 reflected in Part C-1 and Part C-2?